-The Casagmo and Fox Hill condominium complexes have a total of 594 units-307 in Casagmo and 287 in Fox Hill.
+For example, the Casagmo and Fox Hill condominium complexes have a total of 594 units-307 in Casagmo and 287 in Fox Hill.
 Some of these apartments represent NOAH.
-Calculations made using 2018 data suggest that if NOAH were to be counted under 8-30g, the town could claim approximately 12% of units as affordable.
-This could represent as many as a 1,000 additional units that do not qualify under 8-30g.
+However, calculations made using 2018 data suggest that if NOAH were to be counted under 8-30g, the town could claim approximately 12% of units as affordable.